 Accomplishing Traceability Using a Unified Laboratory Information System

 The main reason that full traceability is so hard to achieve is the lack of proper laboratory information systems.
-Usually, research data is collected in various forms and from various sources (different lab machines, different team members making observations, etc.), undergoes analysis in separate systems, and finally is recorded in yet another system dedicated to record keeping.
+Usually, research data is collected in various forms and from various sources (different lab machines, different team members making observations, etc.) - it then undergoes analysis in separate systems, and finally it is recorded in yet another system dedicated to record keeping.
 Researchers must diligently record every step in the data’s journey, otherwise the data would lose traceability.

 Additionally, most laboratories use separate systems for different areas of lab work: an electronic laboratory notebook for experiments and projects, inventory and shopping list systems, equipment calibration programs, and more.
 In fact, all of these areas are just pieces of a bigger puzzle.
 For example, a sample’s information is relevant to the experiments in which it was used, and vice versa.

 The Benefit Of An All-in-one Laboratory Information System

 The most reliable way to accomplish data traceability is using an all-in-one laboratory information system, such as Labguru, which combines all stages of research.
 A centralized laboratory information system is capable of automatically collecting raw data from lab instruments, performing analysis, and assigning it to the relevant folders and experiments.
 Different entities within the system can be linked together, for example, samples to stock locations, samples to experiments, experiments to protocols and so on.
 A centralized laboratory information system makes it easy to view processes start-to-finish and trace information back to its source.

 Labguru offers various additional, important features which ensure traceability, such as a full audit trail and version history, time-stamped signatures, attributable actions, and more.